Small stack of egg cartons next to a large full pallet in a warehouse

 Quality calibration.
 Every run requires initial waste as the press reaches stable output.
 Color consistency, registration accuracy, and surface quality all need to stabilize before production units are counted.

-The combined setup cost for a custom flexo run can range from several hundred to several thousand dollars.
-If you spread that across 500 units, the per-unit setup burden is high.
-Spread it across 10,000 units and it becomes negligible.
+The combined setup cost for a custom flexo run can be meaningful.
+If you spread that cost across a very small run, the per-unit setup burden is high.
+Spread it across a larger repeatable run and it becomes much easier to absorb.

 Typical MOQ ranges

-Here is what to expect from most corrugated cardboard egg carton suppliers:
+Here is what to expect from many corrugated cardboard egg carton suppliers.
+Treat these as planning ranges, not a supplier quote:

 Print method Typical MOQ range Notes